owntheweb-archive/platform-quick-starter/README.md

 `PATH="/Applications/MAMP/bin/php/php7.1.1/bin:$PATH"`

-If you don't see an "export PATH", add this line to the bottom of the file:
+If not seeing an "export PATH", add this line to the bottom of the file:

 `export PATH`